SushantSangle/browser-storage-helpers/README.md

 ## Features

-Securely store, load, and remove data in cookies, localStorage, and sessionStorage.
+- Securely store, load, and remove data in cookies, localStorage, and sessionStorage.
-Encrypt and decrypt stored data using XOR encryption.
+- Encrypt and decrypt stored data using XOR encryption.
-Built-in helpers for easy integration with browser storage mechanisms.
+- Built-in helpers for easy integration with browser storage mechanisms.
+- TypeScript support.

 ## Usage